Material-Blazor/Material.Blazor/articles/TwoWayBinding.md

     </label>
     ```

-What we see from this is that if Blazor MDC were to allow Blazor to re-render, this would be with markup similar to 1. above and
+What we see from this is that if Material.Blazor were to allow Blazor to re-render, this would be with markup similar to 1. above and
 MCW will then fail to manipulate the DOM correctly thereafter - we know this because we tried.

 ## Handling Two Way Binding

-When we first identified this issue during Blazor MDC's development we realized that our Blazor code needed to first render a
+When we first identified this issue during Material.Blazor's development we realized that our Blazor code needed to first render a
 new component and then immediately after initiating it step out of MCW's way by applying `ShouldRender() => false;`
 in `InputComponentFoundation`.
 To begin with this is all we did and so subsequent attempts by the consumer (your project)
 to update Value were ignored, which is an unacceptable result.
 Fortunately each MCW component has a rich